ceztko/CodeBinder/README.txt

 Options:
-  -p, --project=VALUE        The project to be converted -s, --solution=VALUE       The solution to be converted -d, --nodef=VALUE          Preprocessor definition to be removed during
+  -p, --project=VALUE        The project to be converted -s, --solution=VALUE       The solution to be converted -d, --def=VALUE            Preprocessor definition to be added during
                                conversion
+  -n, --nodef=VALUE          Preprocessor definition to be removed during
+                               conversion
+  -m, --nsmapping=VALUE      Mapping for the given, must be colon separated ns1:
+                               ns2
-  -n, --namespace=VALUE      The base namespace of the converted project -l, --language=VALUE       The target language for the conversion -r, --rootpath=VALUE       The target root path for the conversion -h, --help                 Show this message and exit
+  -l, --language=VALUE       The target language for the conversion -r, --rootpath=VALUE       The target root path for the conversion
+      --publiciface          Only output public interface (CLang) -h, --help                 Show this message and exit

 Example: